 The 10th Flying Scotsman will be flagged away from the Brooklands Museum shortly after midday on Thursday 26 April.
 A relaxed run through the Home Counties provides a gentle introduction, allowing crews to slowly build a head of steam for the days ahead.

-Day two sees the route swing east, towards the flatlands and fens of Norfolk, to take in some exciting new challenges before turning north through the quiet yet magnificent Lincolnshire Wolds.
+Day two sees the route head north into the East Midlands to take in some exciting new challenges before swinging east through the quiet yet magnificent Lincolnshire Wolds.

 After a comfortable night halt close to the majestic Humber Bridge, the gradients increase through Saturday, as the spectacular moors and dales of Yorkshire welcome us.